 - proof of your employment or self-employment, such as your most recent payslip or tax returns

-- proof of loss of income due to self-isolation, such as a letter or e-mail from your employer or a payslip showing reduction in income or trading accounts for the period of self-isolation
+- proof of loss of income due to self-isolation or taking time off to look after a child or qualifying young person, such as a letter or e-mail from your employer or a payslip showing reduction in income or trading accounts for the period of self-isolation

-- your unique eight digit reference number from the NHS Test and Trace notification asking you to self-isolate, you must follow the steps on the NHS Test and Trace app to get your 8-digit number or we can't pay your claim
+- if applicable, your unique eight digit reference number from the NHS Test and Trace notification asking you to self-isolate, you must follow the steps on the NHS Test and Trace app to get your 8-digit number or we can't make a payment

 - your bank account details, which must be in your name

-If you don’t have proof of loss of income due to self-isolation, complete your application and then email firstname.lastname@example.org when you have the required evidence.
+If you don’t have proof of loss of income, complete your application and then email email@example.com when you have the required evidence.

-You can only make a claim up to 28 days after the first day of self-isolation.
+You can only apply for up to 42 days after the first day of self-isolation.

 To validate your bank account details, we need to share relevant information you've given us with TransUnion.
 This is to make sure your support payment is paid to the correct bank account and to prevent fraud.
 This is not a credit check and it won't impact your credit rating.
 Visit www.transunion.co.uk to see how they may use your data.

-If your application is unsuccessful, please note there is no formal appeal process and our decision will be final.
+There's no formal appeal process for unsuccessful applications and our decision will be final.
 No separate dispute resolution is in place with this scheme.

-You can apply more than once if you’re asked to self-isolate again but will need to:
+You can apply more than once if you’re asked to self-isolate or have to look after a child or qualifying young person again but will need to: